 LearnDash and Tin Can Reports

 Up until now, every Tin Can solution developed for WordPress relied on a Learning Record Store (LRS) outside of WordPress.
-It meant segregating reporting and figuring out how to send Tin Can statements externally.
+It meant segregating reporting and figuring out how to send Tin Can/xAPI statements externally.
 Many LRS solutions obfuscated code and prevented customization, so making improvements was impossible.
 With this plugin we offer the option to have a basic LRS entirely native to WordPress.
-It captures Tin Can statements with little configuration.
+It captures Tin Can/xAPI statements with little configuration.
 Just upload Storyline, Captivate, or iSpring zip files, or add H5P modules, and statements are automatically captured right inside an existing WordPress site.

 Converting SCORM statements to Tin Can